AVA Wines of Sonoma County: Dry Creek Valley Wine Region

 Notable Wineries

-At Ridge Vineyards Lytton Springs, a legend of the 1970s Zinfandel renaissance, the environmentally-friendly tasting room is constructed from straw bales.
-A visit to the A. Rafanelli Winery is a Zin pilgrimage; and Zins are big, ripe, and ever-popular at Wilson Winery.
+At Ridge Vineyards Lytton Springs, a legend of the 1970s Zinfandel Renaissance, the environmentally-friendly tasting room is constructed from straw bales.
+This remarkable facility (built of straw bales and vineyard clay and primarily solar-powered) is a beautiful environment to experience their exceptional single-vineyard wines.

 Backroad Bodegas

-Half of this region’s wineries are found along a meandering little back road.
+Half this region’s wineries are found along a meandering little back road.
 Indeed, on West Dry Creek Road, practically a one-lane driveway in parts, you’ll find Preston Farm & Winery with their farm stand, organic wines, and many cats; bistro lighting inside the wine caves at Bella Vineyards & Wine Caves; biodynamic chicken coops and Fig Tree Sauvignon Blanc at Quivira Vineyards & Winery — also Grenache and Rhône.

 Restaurants and Lodging in Dry Creek Valley

-While just a few wineries have begun to offer gourmet food pairings with their wines, there’s only one place to grab lunch here: the Dry Creek General Store efficiently turns out excellent sandwiches; the adjoining bar with its eclectic local atmosphere (featuring an old-fashion wood bar and relics suspended from the walls and ceiling) is a favorite, too.
+While just a few wineries have begun to offer gourmet food pairings with their wines, there’s only one place to grab lunch here: the Dry Creek General Store efficiently turns out excellent sandwiches; the adjoining bar with its eclectic local atmosphere (featuring an old-fashioned wood bar and relics suspended from the walls and ceiling) is a favorite, too.

 The eastern border of the appellation is also where the town of Healdsburg’s numerous dining options begin.
-Some of the most interesting lodging options include guest house rentals amid the vineyards, which some of the smallest mom-and-pop wineries may offer, like the Big Oak Vineyard House at West Wines.
+Some of the most exciting lodging options include guest house rentals amid the vineyards, which some of the smallest mom-and-pop wineries may offer, like the Big Oak Vineyard House at West Wines.

 Written by Sonoma County Insider James Knight